unixsurfer/anycast_healthchecker/README.rst

 Bird doesn't allow the definition of a list with no elements and when that happens Bird will emit an error and refuse to start.
-Because of this anycast-healthchecker makes sure that there is always an IP prefix in the list, see dummy_ip_prefix configuration option in `Daemon section`_.
+Because of this anycast-healthchecker makes sure that there is always an IP prefix in the list, see ``dummy_ip_prefix`` configuration option in `Daemon section`_.

 Configuring anycast-healthchecker
 ---------------------------------

-Because anycast-healthchecker is very much tied in with Bird daemon, we first explain the configuration you need make in Bird.
+Because anycast-healthchecker is very much tied in with Bird daemon, we first explain the configuration you need to make in Bird.
 Then, we will cover the configuration of anycast-healthchecker daemon, and then the configuration of the health checks in particular and finally we'll cover the invocation of the program from the command line.